 This blog is an expression of my thoughts on political economy, statistical modeling, data analysis and public policy.

-In my spare time, I play guitar, read, travel and nap.
+In my spare time, I play guitar, read, watch anime, travel and nap.

 If you are interested in my professional background, connect with me via linkedin.